omar-charif/data_scrapper/README.md

 it is then converted to a restful API.

 # usage
-## deploy rest api locally using docker-compose
+## deploy rest api locally using docker
-- Build docker image by running: docker-compose build
+- Pull latest image from docker hub: docker pull ocharif/data-scrapper:latest
-- Run docker container and deploy rest api locally: docker-compose up
+- Run docker container: docker run -it ocharif/data-scrapper:latest

 REST API has two endpoints:
 - version: serve as healthcheck and return the version of backend app.
 It can be reached at: http://127.0.0.1:5050/version